LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/dialog-templates.md

 {: .important}
 Only dialogs of [type Dialog](conversation-builder-dialogs-dialog-basics.html#dialog-types) can be included within a dialog template.
 Fallback, Disambiguation and other dialog types are not allowed, so plan your template accordingly.

 Your published dialog templates are available for import within the organization (account) in which they are created.
-You can also import additional dialog templates that have been published by Liveperson.
+You can also import additional dialog templates that have been published by LivePerson.

 #### Advantages of dialog templates